BakkerGames/BertScout2019/README.md

 # BertScout2019

-This is the FIRST Robotics FRC event scouting app for the 2019 season.
+This is a FIRST Robotics FRC event scouting app for the 2019 season.
 It is being written by BERT 133 (Bonny Eagle Robotics Team) in Standish, Maine, USA.

 Scouting is done during matches to aid in alliance selection for the finals.